yuhuan-wu/RDPNet/README.md

 2. cd the `scripts` folder, then run `bash test_isod.sh`.
 3. Testing step usually costs less than a minute.
 We use the official `cocoapi` for evaluation.

+**Note**: default cocoapi evaluation outputs AP, AP50, AP75 as default.
+To output the score of AP70, you need to change the `cocoeval.py` in cocoapi.
+See [**changes**](https://github.com/yuhuan-wu/cocoapi/commit/143563fe819d47080aabe1b5d6d4bb85669b8844#) in this commitment.

 ### Visualize